typingtanuki/restit/README.md

 ### Getting the full response

-If you need to check for headers, coockies, ... you can retrieve the full jaxrs response like this:
+If you need to check for headers, cookies, ... you can retrieve the full jaxrs response like this:

 ```java
 RestResponse response = rest.GET(testUrl);